VendelinSlezak/BleskOS/README.md

 Here is info about most important improvements in several last updates.

+**Update 3**
+- Several improvements on UHCI, OHCI and AHCI drivers
+- Fixed showing of FAT entry with only short name

 **Update 2**
 - ext2 read-only driver
 - Support for Extended Boot Record and Global Partition Table